geosolutions-it/MapStore2/docs/developer-guide/writing-epics.md

 If you don't want to stop listening you may need to use, instead, `mergeMap`.

 Imagine to have to modify the epic above to manage many countdown, identified by an `id`.
-In this case a START_COUNDOWN event should not stop the ones already started.
+In this case a START_COUNTDOWN event should not stop the ones already started.
 You can do it using mergeMap.

 ```javascript
 const countDown = action$ => action$